OctaCoreWasTaken/qc-sim/README.md

   <img width="600" height="250" src="https://github.com/OctaCoreWasTaken/qc-sim/blob/octa/CopProb_fix/qc-sim_logo.png">
 </p>

-> [!NOTE]
-> The core algorithm may be wrong in certain situations.
-If you find any issues please open a ticket.

 # Instalation
 To install the files of this project you can use `git clone https://github.com/OctaCoreWasTaken/qc-sim.git` in the terminal to clone the repository.
 Having `git` installed is a requirement.